susam/hello/README.md

 The example presented in this document relies on `INT 21` which is a DOS service.
 See the [ALT](ALT) subdirectory for example programs that do not rely on DOS services.
+These additional examples also show how to create boot sector programs that print "hello, world" on booting the computer.

 There is also a 5-byte reboot program available at [github.com/susam/reboot](https://github.com/susam/reboot).